-In conclusion, the court considered that the retention of the Mr Catt’s data was not shown to be absolutely necessary or for any particular purpose or inquiry - as a result there had been a violation of his Article 8 rights.
+In conclusion, the court considered that the retention of Mr Catt’s data was not shown to be absolutely necessary or for any particular purpose or inquiry — as a result, there had been a violation of his Article 8 rights.

 This decision demonstrates the importance of monitoring and reviewing intelligence on a regular basis.

 Procedures and checks must be in place to ensure that data held is held for no longer than is necessary and any continued retention of data must be reasoned, necessary, proportionate and for a legitimate aim.
 A review of current national retention policies would appear to be called for.